FAQ’s for Sellers

 I have been talking with a seller, now what?

-To be considered as a serious buyer, you will need to get pre-approved for a mortgage.
-For more information on that process, you can visit Mortgage 101
+Unless you are paying cash, you will need to get pre-approved for a mortgage.
+For more information on the pre-approval process, you can view Mortgage 101

 on our blog.

 You will then need to consider how you want to buy.
 While we will never tell you how to buy a home, we will suggest that you don’t go at it alone.
-You need to have some representation to ensure that you receive a fair and legal deal.
+Because this is a public resource website, you will want to make sure all home information is correct, which means you need to have some representation to ensure that you receive a fair, correct, and legal deal.
 However you decide to buy, know that you and the seller are the ones that set the closing date, and that closing date doesn't have to be ASAP.
-You can get into an agreement now and buy later.

 Visit our blog